Surrealism-All/SurrealismUI/README.md

 ![image-20230910105709278](https://github.com/syf20020816/SurrealismUI/blob/main/README/imgs/image-20230910105709278.png)

- ### SURTable
+ ### STable
 This is the outter of the Table, and the column data of the table is separated from the outter The outter only serves as a standard layout , this is a zero cost construction

  #### properties
- - see SURCard
+ - see SCard
  #### functions
- - see SURCard
+ - see SCard
  #### callbacks
- - see SURCard
+ - see SCard

-### SURTableColumn
+### STableColumn
-SURTableColumn is a component of SURTable, and each SURTableColumn forms a complete column of the table If it's gone, the table will become a card with a horizontal layout
+STableColumn is a component of STable, and each STableColumn forms a complete column of the table If it's gone, the table will become a card with a horizontal layout
 #### properties
 - `in property <bool> border` : add border or not